< Back to all posts

 The new method of working has delivered savings, with real estate cost falling $10,000 per remote employee per year.
 It has also changed recruiting, with 56% of HR leaders planning to further automate their candidate sorting processes.

-To read more about the best practices for employee engagement using video, click here to access our latest ebook.
+To read more about the best practices for managing your creative team, click here to access our latest ebook.